 SEMS BLS (that’s you) carries all typical BLS equipment, and is also trained and equipped to perform finger-stick glucometry, as well as administer nebulized albuterol.
 ALS has all modern gear including 12-lead ECG, intubation (but no paralytics), waveform capnography, and CPAP.
 For a full equipment list, see your BLS checklist here: Scenarioville BLS Checklist

 You operate on a VHF radio channel, with two other channels available for major incidents or special operations.
-Each ambulance carries a single portable radio which can operate on VHF, as well as UHF to communicate with the fire department.
+Each ambulance carries a single, dual-band portable radio which can operate on VHF, as well as UHF for communication with the fire and police departments.
 Hospital entry notifications are performed over either a dedicated VHF channel or via recorded telephone line; however, online medical control can only be obtained from Jefferson Medical Center over the radio.
 BLS units are designated ”Ambulance” (or “A”) over the radio, ALS units are “Paramedic” (or “P”), and captains are designated “C” with a personal numeric.
 Dispatch’s callsign is “Operations.”
 Standard radio protocol is to state with who you’re talking to followed by your own callsign; for instance, the 61 might hail dispatch with “Operations, Ambulance 61.”

 SEMS is blessed with generous and loose BLS protocols.
 Within the generally-understood basic scope, you are permitted to manage patients in whichever manner you deem best, as long as you can articulate why a reasonable provider would believe it would optimally benefit the patient.
 However, your service, including the CQI department, may not agree.

 It’s a good service, and mostly staffed with good providers, although there are a few bad eggs, and the budget is always very tight.
 You do what you can.

 Scenarioville Fire Department